Citigroup Center (Miami)

-Citigroup Center (formerly Miami Center) is a high-rise office building located at 201 South Biscayne Boulevard in Downtown Miami, Florida.
+Citigroup Center (formerly Miami Center) is an office skyscraper located at 201 South Biscayne Boulevard in Downtown Miami, Florida.
 Although Miami Center is not the city's tallest building, it is a symbol of an earlier downtown.
-Built in 1983, it is older compared with most of the taller buildings in Miami, which have been built in the last decade.
+Built in 1983, it is older than most of the taller buildings in Miami, which were built in the last decade.
 In addition, the Miami Center is immediately adjacent to Bayfront Park, and is unobstructed when looking at the skyline from Miami Beach to the east.
 The building is 484 ft (148 m) tall and has 34 floors.
-It is located on Biscayne Boulevard and Southeast 3rd Street, to the east of the Central Business District and is adjacent to the Southeast Financial Center and the Hotel Intercontinental.
+It is located in Miami's Central Business District on Biscayne Boulevard and Southeast 3rd Street, adjacent to the Southeast Financial Center and the Hotel Intercontinental.
 The Bayfront Park Metro Station is also located close to the building.
 The tower consists of 100% office space.